Wave-Play/robo.js/docosaurus/docs/hosting.md

 npm start
 ```

 > Remember to set up your environment variables before starting your Robo!
-Check out the [Environment variables](/environment-variables) page for more info.
-You'll need to set NODE_ENV to "production" to run your Robo in production mode.
+Check out the [Secrets](/docs/basics/secrets) page for more info.
+You'll need to set `NODE_ENV` to `"production"` to run your Robo in production mode.

 ## Extra tidbits 📌